Bonded Finance (BOND) Price Reaches $0.0192 on Top Exchanges

-Bonded Finance (CURRENCY:BOND) traded up 1,050.6% against the dollar during the 1 day period ending at 19:00 PM E.T. on January 31st.
-Over the last seven days, Bonded Finance has traded 9.7% higher against the dollar.
-One Bonded Finance coin can now be bought for $0.0192 or 0.00000051 BTC on cryptocurrency exchanges.
-Bonded Finance has a market cap of $7.36 million and approximately $2,027.00 worth of Bonded Finance was traded on exchanges in the last 24 hours.
+Bonded Finance (CURRENCY:BOND) traded up 1,050.6% against the US dollar during the twenty-four hour period ending at 23:00 PM ET on February 6th.
+Bonded Finance has a total market capitalization of $7.36 million and approximately $2,027.00 worth of Bonded Finance was traded on exchanges in the last 24 hours.
+During the last seven days, Bonded Finance has traded 9.7% higher against the US dollar.
+One Bonded Finance coin can currently be purchased for $0.0192 or 0.00000051 BTC on popular cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.